Georges Clemenceau: First World War

 At the outbreak of World War I in France in August 1914, Clemenceau's newspaper was one of the first to be censored by the government.
 It was suspended from 29 September 1914 to 7 October.
 In response, Clemenceau changed the newspaper's name to L'Homme enchaîné ("The Chained Man") and criticized the government for its lack of transparency and its ineffectiveness, while defending the patriotic union sacrée against the German Empire.

 In spite of the censorship imposed by the French government on Clemenceau's journalism at the beginning of World War I, he still wielded considerable political influence.
 As soon as the war started, Clemenceau advised Interior Minister Malvy to invoke Carnet B, a list of known and suspected subversives who were supposed to be arrested upon mobilisation, in order to prevent the collapse of popular support for a war effort.
 The Prefect of Police gave the same advice, but the government did not follow it.
 In the end, 80% of the 2,501 people listed on Carnet B as subversives volunteered for service.
 In autumn 1914, Clemenceau declined to join the government of national unity as justice minister.

-He suggested transportation of T. G. Masaryk's Czechoslovak Legion from Russia to France s. c.
-"North trip" (by North sea) as first (the first realization 15 October 1917 from Archangelsk).

 He was a vehement critic of the wartime French government, asserting that it was not doing enough to win the war.
 His stance was driven by a will to regain the province of Alsace-Lorraine, a view shared by public opinion.
 The autumn of 1917 saw the disastrous Italian defeat at the Battle of Caporetto, the Bolshevik seizure of power in Russia, and rumours that former Prime Minister Joseph Caillaux and Interior Minister Louis Malvy might have engaged in treason.
 Prime Minister Paul Painlevé was inclined to open negotiations with Germany.
 Clemenceau argued that even German restitution of Alsace-Lorraine and the liberation of Belgium would not be enough to justify France abandoning her allies.
 This forced Alexandre Ribot and Aristide Briand (both the previous two prime ministers, of whom the latter was by far the more powerful politician who had been approached by a German diplomat) to agree in public that there would be no separate peace.
 For many years, Clemenceau was blamed for having blocked a possible compromise peace, but it is now clear from examination of German documents that Germany had no serious intention of handing over Alsace-Lorraine.
 The prominence of his opposition made him the best known critic and the last man standing when the others had failed.
 "Messieurs, les Allemands sont toujours à Noyon" (Gentlemen, the Germans are still at Noyon) wrote Clemenceau's paper endlessly.